Minerra-Analytics/yellowfin-log-viewer/README.md

   - If you are running Yellowfin in a clustered environment, repeat the following removal instructions for all nodes in the cluster.

-1. Delete the 'logs.jsp' file from the following directory on your Yellowfin server:
+1. Delete the `logs.jsp` file from the following directory on your Yellowfin server:

     `[yellowfin-install-directory]/appserver/webapps/ROOT`